 Seven, Kenya, and Lyric’s mother, and King’s girlfriend.
 Seven resents Iesha’s lack of maternal support.
 She is also a sore spot in Starr’s parents’ relationship, as Maverick cheated on Lisa with… read analysis of Iesha

 Starr and Seven’s little brother and a frequent source of comic relief.
 At eight years old, Sekani does not yet understand the nuances and racial tensions of his neighborhood.
-At the end of the… read analysis of Sekani Carver
+At the end of the… read analysis of Sekani Carter

 One-Fifteen / Officer Brian Cruise

 The white officer who kills Khalil.
 One-Fifteen thus acts as the overarching antagonist of the book—though he doesn’t appear in person after Khalil’s death—and comes to represent police brutality, systemic racism, and corruption in… read analysis of One-Fifteen / Officer Brian Cruise

 Mr. Lewis is an older gentleman who owns the barbershop next to Maverick’s store and is a frequent source of annoyance for the latter.
 Mr. Lewis snitches on King on live television and is… read analysis of Mr. Lewis